mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/parameter_persistence.md

 ```{note}
 Only parameters with custom values are included in the output files.
 Parameters for which the default value is used are not included.
 ```

-When executing the previously mentioned command again, the program restores the parameter settings from the files that are found in the specified directory.
-This allows to omit the respective parameters from the command line.
-If a parameter is included in both, the loaded file and the command line arguments, the latter takes precedence.

 If you want to print all custom parameters that are used by a learning algorithm on the console, you can specify the argument `--print-parameters true`: